adobe/react-spectrum/specs/api/Toast.md

   setToastQueue: (Array<ToastElement>) => void,

   // Adds a toast to the queue.
 Needs a unique identifier so toast look up can happen via removeToast.
-  addToast: (ToastElement, id/key) => void
+  addToast: (ToastElement, id/key) => void,

   // Removes a toast regardless if it is visible or in queue.
-Uses the provided id/key to match what toast to remove.
+Uses the provided id/key to find what toast to remove.
-  removeToast: (id/key) => void
+  removeToast: (id/key) => void,
-}

- - perhaps a way to customize toast priority logic is added here
   // Function that overrides the default priority logic.
-Consumes toast props and returns a priority number
+Consumes toast props and returns a priority number.
   determinePriorityFn: (props) => number
+}

 function useToastContainerState(): ToastContainerState;

 interface ToastContainerAria {
-  // The
+  // TODO: Accesibility review
   role: 'region',
   aria-label: 'Notifications'
 }